mia-platform/documentation/docs/development_suite/set-up-infrastructure/create-project.md

 ### Setup PaaS templates

-If you are using the PaaS console, the following templates are available:
+If you are using the PaaS Console, the following templates are available:

-* `Mia-Platform Multitenant with Traefik`: which contains all the services used by the Console (i.e. `crud-service`, `api-portal`, `swagger-aggregator`, `microservice-gateway`, `authorization-service`, `api-gateway`, `cms-site`, `cms-backend`, `v1-adapter`, `export-service`, `auth0-client` and `oauth-login-site`) with a correct configuration
+* `Mia-Platform Multitenant with Traefik`: it contains all services used by the Console (i.e. `crud-service`, `api-portal`, `swagger-aggregator`, `microservice-gateway`, `authorization-service`, `api-gateway`, `cms-site`, `cms-backend`, `v1-adapter`, `export-service`, `auth0-client`, and `oauth-login-site`) with a correct configuration;
-* `Mia-Platform Multitenant Without CMS`: which contains all services except the CMS-related ones, i.e. `cms-site`, `cms-backend`, `v1-adapter`, `export-service`, `auth0-client` and `oauth-login-site`
+* `Mia-Platform Multitenant Without CMS`: it contains all services except the CMS-related ones, i.e. `cms-site`, `cms-backend`, `v1-adapter`, `export-service`, `auth0-client`, and `oauth-login-site`.

-A project created with these templates is almost ready to use, but some configuration is required for all its parts to work correctly.
+A project created with one of these templates is almost ready to use, but some configuration is required for all its services to work correctly:

-1. For the crud-service to be deployed and work correctly, you need a value for the environment variable `MONGODB_URL`.
+1. For the `crud-service` to be deployed and work correctly, you need a value for the environment variable `MONGODB_URL`.
 When the project is first created, its value is an empty string.
-To fix that, go to Envs Area, Environment Variables table, and either change its value, or delete it if you want to inherit this value.
+To fix that, go to Environments section, check out the Environment Variables table, and either change its value, or delete it if you want to inherit this value.
 This needs to be done for all the environments you are interested in.
-2. For auth0-client service to be deployed and work correctly, you need to setup various environment variables, as specified in its configuration.
-You can find the configuration in the Design Area, Advanced Section, auth0-client option, config.js file.
-More on the configuration of the auth0-client [here](../../runtime_suite/auth0-client/configuration).
+2. For `auth0-client` service to be deployed and work correctly, you need to setup various environment variables, as specified in its configuration.
+You can find the configuration in the Design Area, Advanced Section, `auth0-client` option, `config.js` file.
+More on the configuration of the `auth0-client` [here](../../runtime_suite/auth0-client/configuration).

 ### Configure Security Features

-From the CMS page it is possible to employ a set of security features in order to harden the configuration of your project.
+From the CMS page it is possible to employ a set of security features in order to enrich the configuration of your project.

-Those features are all set to `true` by default and can be switched off for testing or to account for compatibility issues by managing the properties of the `securityFeatures` key.
+Those features are all set to `true` by default and can be switched off for testing or to account for compatibility issues, by managing the properties of the `securityFeatures` key.

 ```json
 {